node-class-may-2023/ComIT_Node/javascript.md

 * A variable that has not been assigned a value is of type **undefined**
 * A method or statement also returns undefined if the variable that is being evaluated does not have an assigned value
 * A function returns undefined if a value was not returned
-* Also we can assign it as variable value
+* Also we can assign it as a value to a variable

 **Example:**
 ```js